PeterDefnet/Spatial-Mapping-of-Array-Data/README.md

 **Introduction**

 As part of my doctoral work at the University of Washington, I experimented with newly designed microfabricated devices called 'bipolar microelectrode arrays' to map redox reactions over a wide sensing area.

-Our lab had developed the wireless microscale device to allow >6000 electrodes to be monitored simultaneously using a light-generation mechanism as an indicator of their activity.
+Our lab had developed the wireless microscale devices to allow >6000 electrodes to be monitored simultaneously using a light-generation mechanism as the indicator of their activity.
 This work improved the spatial resoluiton of similar devices in literature by over __ times.

 Yet, their usage posed a real challenge: How can we represent this complex video data recorded from >6000 unique locations in a digestable format?
 The ability to interpret where reactions were occurring was important, and thus an image mapping approach was used.

 Therefore, I created a data pipeline that efficiently interprets light intensity data and maps summarized values to the respective locations from where they originated.
 The code is easily adaptable to select which values to map, depending on their experimental importance.